Section-A (1 mark each)

 - It evolved around 15 million years ago.

-- They walked erect, looked vaguely like a modern human, and had teeth similar to that of the modern man.
+- They walked erect, looked vaguely like a modern human, and had teeth similar to that of a modern man.

 - It evolved around 25 million years ago.

-- They looked like apes, walked like gorillas, had hairy arms and legs of the same length, ate soft fruits and leaves, and had a large brain.
+- They looked like apes, walked like gorillas, had hairy arms and legs of the same length, ate soft fruits and leaves, and had a large brains.

 - It evolved around 1,00,000-40,000 years ago.